svandragt/htmxpress/README.md

 # Project use

-1. While the CDN approach is extremely simple, you may want to [consider not using CDNs in production](https://blog.wesleyac.com/posts/why-not-javascript-cdn): Here's how to manage your copy locally in your theme:
+By default HTMX is loaded from an external CDN.
+While the CDN approach is extremely simple, you may want to [consider not using CDNs in production](https://blog.wesleyac.com/posts/why-not-javascript-cdn): Here's how to manage your copy locally in your theme (replacing the version number as needed):

 ```php
 # mytheme/functions.php